MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/automation-error-error-440.md

-- An error occurred while executing a [method](../../Glossary/vbe-glossary.md#method) or getting or setting a[property](../../Glossary/vbe-glossary.md#property) of an[object variable](../../Glossary/vbe-glossary.md#object-variable).
+- An error occurred while executing a [method](../../Glossary/vbe-glossary.md#method) or getting or setting a [property](../../Glossary/vbe-glossary.md#property) of an [object variable](../../Glossary/vbe-glossary.md#object-variable).
 The error was reported by the application that created the object.

     Check the properties of the  **Err** object to determine the source and nature of the error.
 Also try using the **On Error Resume Next** statement immediately before the accessing statement, and then check for errors immediately following the accessing statement.